 Okonomiyaki Monja Teppanyaki Nami Ikebukuro (お好み焼 もんじゃ 鉄板焼 なみ 池袋店)

 This popular okonomiyaki restaurant is known for its fluffy and creamy okonomiyaki with plenty of yam, and mentaiko monjayaki.
 They also offer a wide variety of teppan menu items, such as grilled shabu-shabu and yakiniku.
 The dough, filled with plenty of Yamato yam, is fluffy and soft and has an addictive taste.
 The most popular dish is the signature dish “Namiten,” which contains both pork and seafood.
-A cold draft Hoppy is the perfect match for a hot okonomiyaki.
+A cold draft Hoppi is the perfect match for a hot okonomiyaki.

 Takeaway